List of Disenchantment characters: Pendergast

 Pendergast (voiced by André) was the head knight of Dreamland.
 Pendergast appears in both seasons of the show and is one of the first Dreamlanders to be turned to stone by Dagmar at the end of part one, but is mistaken by Luci for a statue.
 Pendergast is portrayed as a wimpy knight who tries to be manly.
 In part three, Pendergast is tasked with guarding King Zøg by Odval and the Arch Druidess to make sure his bullet wound does not heal, and to kill him if it does, but Pendergast reveals that he looks up to Zøg like a father and betrays his employers to help Zøg escape the castle in a coffin.
 However, he is killed by the Arch Druidess and beheaded, with further worsens Zøg's condition as he slowly goes insane.
+He was later revived when the magic from the Crystal Cavern began to seep into Dreamland's water supply, and Sorcerio poured some of this magic-infused water into the jar that held Pendergast's head.
+However, it was never explained as to how he regained his body after he was brought back as a living head.

 Odval

 Odval (voiced by Maurice LaMarche) was the three-eyed royal advisor to Zøg before he was dethroned for being too mentally incapacitated to rule.
 He is a Dreamlander who was constantly trying to undermine his rule and take control of the kingdom.
 This is, in fact, for good reason, as despite being later referred to by Zøg as a friend he was used, sometimes literally, as Zøg's personal punching bag, with Odval being helpless in the face of constant abuse due to Zøg's power as monarch being completely absolute.
 This constant mistreatment leads to Odval jumping at the chance to seize power, as soon as the very first opportunity presents itself.
 Odval is turned to stone by Dagmar in the end of part one, and is wheeled around by Zøg in a wagon, who takes comfort that his so-called friend is near him.
-After being brought back to life by the Eternity Pendant and the Elixir of life, Odval continues to run his secret society that operates in the shadows under the castle, first introduced in the part one episode "Castle Party Massacre."
+After being brought back to life by the Eternity Pendant and the Elixir of life, Odval continues to run his secret society that operates in the shadows under the castle, first introduced in the part one episode "Castle Party Massacre".

 After Zøg is accidentally shot by Bean, to Odval's glee, he and his partner in crime, the Arch Druidess, rigs Bean's trials and gets her sentenced to death by burning, as well as influencing the weak-minded de jure King Derek to do as they please.
 When Bean takes over as queen after Zøg is dethroned and committed to Twinkletown Insane Asylum, he remains an advisor but to Bean.

 Odval is in a relationship with Sorcerio, the castle wizard.
+They get married in the series finale.